-Cottony maple leaf scale females are 3 to 4mm long and 2 to 4mm wide.
+Cottony maple leaf scale females, Pulvinaria innumerabilis, are 3 to 4mm long and 2 to 4mm wide.
 They are slightly convex and are brown with a yellow-brown ridge down the back (Figure 1).
 The body is covered with flakes of clear wax.
 Their eggs are white to pale yellow and are meshed in a white, cottony ovisac which may be up to 5mm wide and 12mm long.
 Newly hatched nymphs are pale yellow or green and translucent.
 They closely adhere to the undersides of leaves and are easily overlooked.

 Cottony maple leaf scale is found throughout the eastern United States and southern Canada.
 It has also been reported from some western states.
 This scale feeds primarily on maple and dogwood in North Carolina, but it also infests hollies, Andromeda, and gum.
 Cottony scales suck sap from leaves (summer) and twigs (fall, winter, early spring) depriving the tree of valuable resources.
 They excrete honeydew in which can grow sooty mold.
 Consequently infested trees are stunted and appear scorched and black.
 Heavily infested trees have small flowers and leaves.
 Twig dieback may occur resulting in sparsely foliated canopy (Figure 2).